keechma/keechma-template/README.md

 # keechma

-A Leiningen template for FIXME.
+A Leiningen template for Keechma.

 ## Usage

-FIXME
+`lein new keechma project-name`

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Mihael Konjevic

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.